Ousmane-prog/Ousmane-prog/README.md

 ### Hi there 👋, I am Ousmane
-#### I am a Research Scientist and PhD candidate in applied mathematics and statistics
+#### I am a Engineer and PhD candidate in applied mathematics and statistics

 I hold a Master's in Applied Mathematics to Biology and Statistics from Aix-Marseille University.
 Throughout my academic journey, I have developed strong skills in mathematical modeling, statistical analysis, computer science, and machine learning.
 Driven by a passion for research, I am eager to join an interdisciplinary team where I can contribute to groundbreaking projects.